 01 of 04

-Traveling to Boston from New York City is a quick, low-stress option.
+Traveling by train to and from Boston and New York City is a quick, low-stress option.
 Trains travel from Penn Station in Manhattan to Boston's South Station.
-Acela service takes three and a half hours, while other trains take as long as five-and-a-half hours.
-You can purchase tickets in advance on Amtrak's website or in person at Penn Station.
+The Amtrak Acela service takes three-and-a-half hours, while other trains can take as long as five-and-a-half hours.
+You can purchase tickets in advance by Amtrak or in person at Penn Station.

 02 of 04

-Bus service from New York City to Boston, MA is an easy, affordable option for visitors.
-Trips take about four hours and upwards, depending on traffic.
-Only Greyhound departs from within Port Authority Bus Terminal, while other bus services, like the Bolt Bus and Mega Bus, depart curbside.
+Bus service to and from New York City and Boston is an easy, affordable option.
+Trips can take four hours and up, depending on the traffic.
+The Greyhound buses depart from Port Authority Bus Terminal, while other bus services, like the Bolt Bus and Mega Bus, depart curbside.
 Each bus company offers at least two dozen departures daily.
 A ticket per person can cost from $10 to $40 each way.

 03 of 04

-You can drive from New York City to Boston -- the most direct route takes you through Connecticut on I-84 to I-90 in Massachusetts and is about 220 miles.
-The drive passes through New Haven and/or Hartford, Connecticut, both of which can be troublesome during rush hour.
-For most visitors it doesn't make a lot of sense, since you won't need a car in either city and parking can be difficult and expensive.
-Plan on about four-and-a-half hours of travel time, though stops and traffic will add to overall time.
-Visitors to New York City will find that they can rent cars right in Manhattan, though rates at the airports tend to be cheaper, if less convenient.
+You can drive to and from New York City and Boston—the most direct route takes you through Connecticut on I-84 to I-90 in Massachusetts and is about 220 miles.
+The drive passes through New Haven or Hartford, Connecticut, both of which can be troublesome during rush hour.
+For most visitors to the region, it does not make a lot of sense to rent a car since you might not need a car in either city and parking can be difficult and expensive.
+Plan on about five hours of travel time, though stops and traffic will add to the overall time.
+Visitors to New York City can rent cars in Manhattan, although rates at the airports tend to be cheaper, if less convenient.

 04 of 04

-Flying to Boston, MA is the fastest way to travel, with the flight taking just an hour, but that doesn't include time spent getting to and from the airport, checking bags, or clearing security.
-That said, some shuttle flights to and from New York City to Boston, MA can be cheaper than the train and run frequently.
-Boston Logan International Airport (BOS) is the closest and most convenient airport to downtown Boston and the T runs from the airport to downtown.
-The biggest challenge with this plan is getting to the airports in New York City from Manhattan for your flight.
+Flying to and from Boston is the fastest way to travel.
+The flight takes about an hour, but that does not include time spent getting to and from the airport, checking bags, or clearing security.
+That said, some shuttle flights to and from New York City and Boston can be cheaper than the train and run frequently.
+Boston Logan International Airport is the closest and most convenient airport to downtown Boston and the T train runs from the airport to downtown.